Topological enhancement of a PT-symmetric Su-Schrieffer-Heeger quantum battery: Conclusions

 \section{Conclusions}

-In this work, we have studied the $\mathcal{PT}$-symmetric Su-Schrieffer-Heeger (SSH) model as a prototype of a non-Hermitian quantum battery.
+In this work, we have studied the \(\mathcal{PT}\)-symmetric Su-Schrieffer-Heeger (PTSSH) model as a prototype of a non-Hermitian quantum battery.
 The coexistence of topology and balanced gain-loss gives rise to both bulk and edge exceptional points (EPs), which organize the charging dynamics across different non-Hermitian regimes.

-An edge-state EP, present only in the topological phase, occurs at a much smaller non-Hermitian strength $\gamma_{e}$ than the bulk thresholds and triggers early $\mathcal{PT}$-symmetry breaking.
-This early onset produces a broad edge-broken region in the phase diagram and enables faster and more complete charging compared with the trivial phase.
+An edge-state EP, present only in the topological phase, appears at a smaller gain-loss strength than the bulk thresholds and gives rise to an additional edge-broken regime absent in the trivial case.
+This topology-specific spectral structure contributes to the distinct charging behavior and enhanced performance of the topological configuration.

-Quantitative analysis of the stored energy $\Delta E(t)$ and its derived metrics, the first-peak amplitude and the saturation time, confirms that the topological configuration consistently achieves higher transient energy and quicker saturation across all parameter ranges and system sizes.
-Microscopic population dynamics show that, once the edge mode is broken, the eigenstate with the largest imaginary part of the eigenvalue eventually dominates the evolution, providing a direct mechanism for accelerated accumulation of energy.
+Quantitative analysis of the stored energy \(\Delta E(t)\) and its derived metrics, the first-peak amplitude and the saturation time, confirms that the topological configuration consistently achieves higher transient energy and quicker saturation in the representative non-Hermitian regimes considered here.
+Microscopic population dynamics show that, once the edge mode is broken, the eigenstate with the largest imaginary part of the eigenvalue eventually dominates the evolution, providing a microscopic picture of how energy accumulation is favored in the topological configuration.

+Further analysis based on the Lindblad master equation reveals that the corresponding unconditional open-system dynamics remains consistent with the effective non-Hermitian no-jump description, while also clarifying how the topological edge modes influence the steady-state energy and extractable work.
+These findings reinforce the robustness of the topological advantages and demonstrate how Lindblad dynamics modify the energy extraction efficiency in the presence of dissipation, further supporting the applicability of \(\mathcal{PT}\)-symmetric quantum batteries for practical use.

 These results demonstrate that topology and non-Hermiticity can act cooperatively to enhance quantum energy storage, offering a viable route toward designing high-performance quantum batteries based on non-Hermitian control.
 Future extensions may explore interacting or many-body realizations, where collective charging and dissipation could yield new scaling behaviors.
-Possible experimental implementations in photonic lattices, superconducting circuits, or cold-atom arrays would enable direct tests of the predicted edge-induced enhancement and probe the robustness of topological advantages in non-Hermitian quantum devices.
+Possible experimental implementations in photonic lattices, superconducting circuits, or cold-atom arrays would enable direct tests of the predicted edge-induced enhancement and probe the robustness of topological advantages in non-Hermitian quantum devices \cite{Mei_Robust_2018, Zeuner_Observation_2015, Lin_Dynamic_2021}.